 Look at the scene’s left side.
-Along with some junipers there is a group of Iberian Wild Goats.
+With the audioguide, along with some junipers you will find a group of Iberian Wild Goats.
 It’s easy to tell apart the two males from the female due to their impressive antlers.
 It’s not still easy to see it but the female is pregnant.
 If all goes well, the new baby goat will be born in May.
 The males are two young specimens which have been playing for a while.
 Half playing, half training, their instinct leads them to imitate the adults behavior in fights that often hold during the mating season to decide which one will mate with the more number of females.
 One of them has found a higher position among the rocks and is about to stand up on his hind legs to fall down against his opponent.

 The dry and strong sound of the antlers clashing each other is repeated by the echo in the silence of these mountains, showing the violence of these terrible blows.
 Within minutes, one of these males will accept defeat and will run away from this place to look for new clashes against other males.
 This will be the last training for these two males.
 In a few months they will have reached full sexual maturity and at the end of the year they’ll put into practice everything they’ve learned in these games.
-Look now at the scene’s right side where stands out in the foreground two exceptional animals.
+Keep listening to the audioguide and look now at the scene’s right side where stands out in the foreground two exceptional animals.

 First, a superb male deer specimen seems to pose in front of us.
 We've laid our eyes on him far from the vegetation protection and remain alert watching our movements.
 His antlers is about to fall at the end of the winter season.
 It’s common to see them wandering alone in these mountains, because the males only join the females in the mating season, when the famous deer bellow happens.